smarota17/JobTracker/README.md

 # JobTracker
 <p align="center"><img width="1000" src="https://github.com/smarota17/JobTracker/blob/job-controller/resources/the_job_tracker.jpg"></p>

 JobTracker is a Java Application that helps users keep track of job applications for internship and full time positions!
+This application is intended for students and professionals at any stage of their career.

 https://user-images.githubusercontent.com/70153150/194409299-52adb84c-05f5-48d2-a237-0f302becfe2b.mp4

 ## Description